futurice/spotify-hubot/README.md

     heroku config:add HUBOT_SPOTIFY_PASSWORD=password
     heroku config:add HUBOT_SPOTIFY_PLAYLIST=spotify:user:myusername:playlist:7sXq7x8V17JIRzYJKw5v9o

+*Variables explained:*

+* `HUBOT_SPOTIFY_APPKEY` - Spotify application key in base64 format.
+You can use [appkey-to-base64.js](appkey-to-base64.js) tool to convert your key into proper format.
+* `HUBOT_SPOTIFY_USERNAME` - Spotify username(must be premium account)
+* `HUBOT_SPOTIFY_PASSWORD` - Spotify password
+* `HUBOT_SPOTIFY_PLAYLIST` - Spotify playlist URI where all linked tracks are added to.

+[node-spotify](node-spotify.com) uses libspotify underneath, so you'll need libspotify installed in Heroku.
+It can be easily added with [libspotify buildpack](https://github.com/bolster/heroku-libspotify-buildpack).
+Also you need nodejs buildback provided by Heroku.

-Use this buildpack: https://github.com/ddollar/heroku-buildpack-multi and it will use [.buildpacks](.buildpacks) file to use multiple buildpacks at the same time
+Use this buildpack: https://github.com/ddollar/heroku-buildpack-multi and it will use [.buildpacks](.buildpacks) file to use multiple buildpacks at the same time.

-## Spotify specific stuff

-node-spotify uses libspotify underneath.
-Installing to OSX: `brew install libspotify`
+If you want to test locally in OS X, you'll need to install libspotify: `brew install libspotify`.
+After that, you can start the bot in local test environment:

+    export HUBOT_SPOTIFY_APPKEY=`node appkey-to-base64.js`
+    export HUBOT_SPOTIFY_USERNAME=username
+    export HUBOT_SPOTIFY_PASSWORD=password
+    export HUBOT_SPOTIFY_PLAYLIST=spotify:user:myusername:playlist:7sXq7x8V17JIRzYJKw5v9o
+    ./bin/hubot

 # Hubot in general